turingschool/lesson_plans/ruby_04-apis_and_scalability/gametime_project.markdown

 ## Evaluation Rubric

+There are 300 total available points for this project.

+150 are available at each of three check-ins and are at instructor descretion.

+Teams must complete the [submission form prior to each check-in](https://github.com/turingschool/ruby-submissions/tree/master/1510/module_4_assignments/gametime/template).

 150 out of a total of 300 points are included in the rubric below.
 The additional 150 feature points will be determined during iteration planning with instructors during check-ins.

 ### Functional Expectations